Multi-Class Unlearning for Image Classification via Weight Filtering: PROPOSED METHOD

-To realize proper unlearning, $L$ should be minimized, thus zeroing $L_r(\cdot)$ and increasing $L_f(\cdot)$ as much as possible.
-This, however, involves some drawbacks.
-Firstly, Eq.~\ref{eq:differenceloss} is not bounded, like standard loss functions.
-Further, as $L$ approaches negative infinity, we would end up having $ \|L_f(\cdot) \| \gg \|L_r(\cdot) \|$, losing any numerical guarantee that $M$ will maintain information on the retaining classes.

-To overcome these issues, we propose instead to minimize the following objective, in which we employ the reciprocal of the forget loss, with a positive sign:
+To avoid the shortcomings of the negative gradient approach~\cite{golatkar2020eternal}, obtained by inverting the sign of the gradient, we suggest minimizing the following objective, in which we employ the reciprocal of the forget loss:

-As it can be seen, Eq~ \ref{eq:3waysumcls} can be minimized towards zero, imposing $L_f(\cdot)$ to be maximized, and $L_r(\cdot)$ to be minimized.
+Consequently, minimizing Eq~ \ref{eq:3waysumcls} towards zero, implies $L_f(\cdot)$ to be maximized, and $L_r(\cdot)$ to be minimized.

-\tit{Regularization} To ensure that only few elements of $\bm{\alpha}_l$ are dropped to zero during untraining, we add a regularization term, enforcing the elements of $\bm{\alpha}_l$ to be nearly all active, except for a closed number of its parameters, which will serve as gates.
+\tit{Regularization} To ensure that only a few elements of $\bm{\alpha}_l$ are dropped to zero during untraining, we add a regularization term, enforcing the elements of $\bm{\alpha}_l$ to be nearly all active, except for a closed number of its parameters, which will serve as gates.
 We, therefore, add a regularizer $\regalpha$ to the final loss function.
-In particular, $\regalpha$ gives a measure of how active all the elements of $\bm{\alpha}_l$ are, and it has to be minimized to prevent them from being massively zeroed during untraining.
-As we expect a generic $\bm{\alpha}_l$ having many ones and very few zeros, $R(\cdot)$ is computed as the average of the inverted alphas, \ie~$\hat{\bm{\alpha}_l} = 1 - \bm{\alpha}_l$, after being averaged intra-layer and inter-layer.

-\tinytit{Label expansion} To realize the untraining of all classes simultaneously, we do not physically split the dataset $\mathcal{D}$ into two retaining and unlearning subsets $\mathcal{D}_r$ and $\mathcal{D}_f$, as each sample of the dataset could be employed to unlearn its designated class as well as to retain all the others.
+\tinytit{Label expansion} To achieve simultaneous untraining of all classes, we avoid physically splitting the dataset $\mathcal{D}$ into two retaining and unlearning subsets $\mathcal{D}_r$ and $\mathcal{D}_f$, as each sample of the dataset could be employed to unlearn its designated class as well as to retain all the others.
 Instead, given a randomly sampled mini-batch (of length $B$), we split it into two halves, to obtain $B/2$ images and labels which are employed for unlearning and $B/2$ which are employed for retaining.
 Samples from the first half are employed, together with their ground-truth label, as row selectors for the $\bm{\alpha}_l$ matrices, and used to compute the unlearning loss.
 The second half, instead, is paired with randomly selected rows of $\bm{\alpha}_l$, and employed to compute the retaining loss with its ground-truth label.